maggie1000/garden/README.md

 garden
 ======

-playing with code: various small scripts that don't do anything important but are fun to write
+playing with code: scripts and docs that are fun to write